 Filter Control Panel

-This panel contains options for controlling the Gatan Imaging Filter (GIF) and the magnification and intensity settings of the scope when operating the GIF.
-On the JEOL with omega filter, the options related to lens modes, camera selection, pixel size, and intensity are not needed and will not appear.
-The energy shift on the JEOL is referred to as spectrum offset here.
+This panel contains options for controlling the Gatan Imaging Filter (GIF), a Thermo/FEI Selectris filter, or JEOL omega filter, and the magnification and intensity settings of the scope when operating the energy filter.
+On the JEOL with omega filter, the option related to camera selection, pixel size, and intensity are not needed and will not appear.

-EFTEM Mode (FEI or JEOL with GIF only)
+EFTEM Mode (Thermo/FEI or JEOL with GIF only)

-The button will toggle EFTEM mode on and off on an FEI scope.
+The button will toggle EFTEM mode on and off on a Thermo/FEI scope.
 When EFTEM mode is turned on and the screen is up, the microscope will be placed in one of the EFTEM magnifications.
 If the screen is down, the microscope will stay at a regular magnification if the 'Regular mag with screen down' option is selected.

 This button will start a procedure for refining the alignment of the zero-loss peak (ZLP).
 The procedure will use a slit of 20 eV, start at the current alignment, and take pictures at progressively lower energies in 2 eV steps until the edge of the slit is moved past the ZLP.
 It will generally work only if the ZLP is already roughly aligned (within about 15 eV).
 If it fails to detect the peak, it will try additional iterations with the starting position shifted left or right by the slit width (except in Low Dose mode, where it gives up right away to conserve dose).
 Pictures are taken with the Trial parameters in normal mode or with the Preview parameters in Low Dose mode, except that the routine will try to lower the exposure by a factor of 10 and double the binning.
 A small existing energy loss setting in the filter parameters will be taken as a starting position for the procedure and set to zero at the end.
 This will occur automatically if the loss is less than half of the slit width setting in this panel; if the loss is more than half but still less than the slit width setting, the routine will ask whether you want to take the loss as a starting pointing.
 The slit must be in for the loss to be treated in this way.
 In Low Dose mode, the routine will look first at the properties of the current area, if it has the slit in, then examine the properties of the Record area.

 If the procedure fails to detect the ZLP, you may need to set or adjust the property RefineZLPMaxMeanRatio.
-Turn on Administrator mode to see output from the procedure; the second column shows the mean counts and the third column shows the difference in mean counts from the previous step, referred to as the delta.
+Run Set Debug Output in the Calibration menu and enter 'F' to see output from the procedure (or turn on Administrator mode in SerialEM 3.7.3 or earlier).
+The second column shows the mean counts and the third column shows the difference in mean counts from the previous step, referred to as the delta.
 The procedure finds the ZLP when the mean falls below the biggest mean value by the RefineZLPMaxMeanRatio, which is 0.02 by default, and the delta falls below the biggest delta value by 0.1.
 However, these two criteria are allowed to trade off against each other, so if the delta falls by much more than 0.1, the mean does not need to fall by as much as the criterion mean ratio.
 Because of this, you will not need to raise RefineZLPMaxMeanRatio to exceed the minimum ratio of mean to biggest mean that you see in the output.
 Try raising the ratio by 0.02-0.03; repeat if necessary.

 Adjust Slit Offset (JEOL with no negative energy shift)

-Regular mag with screen down (FEI scope, or JEOL with control of GIF only)
+TEM mode with screen down (Thermo/FEI scope, or JEOL with control of GIF only)

-This button determines whether you see an image at normal magnification or in the EFTEM reduced magnification when the screen is down.
-The normal magnification provided by this option is almost always preferable.
-However, if you want to check the size or centering of the beam in EFTEM mode, or align the crossover correction at lower magnification, you would turn this option off.
+This button determines whether you see an image at normal magnification in TEM mode or in the EFTEM reduced magnification when the screen is down.
+The normal magnification provided by this option is almost always preferable when directly viewing a phosphor screen.
+If you want to check the size or centering of the beam directly in EFTEM mode, or align the crossover correction at lower magnification, you would turn this option off.
+When there is a magnified display of the screen, e.g., on a FluCam, the option has much less value; it does allow you to see what is in the field of view at a given magnification.

 Filter (slit in)

 Select this option to insert the slit and acquire energy-filtered images.
 The check box will also reflect the current state of the slit when other programs modify it.
-When the slit is inserted, the specified energy loss (either zero or the amount in the 'Loss' text box), plus the mag-dependent energy shift, if any, is used to set the filter's spectrum offset.
-If the slit is not inserted, then spectrum offset is maintained at zero.
+When the slit is inserted, the specified energy loss (either zero or the amount in the 'Loss' text box), plus the mag-dependent energy shift, if any, is used to set the filter's energy shift.
+If the slit is not inserted, then energy shift is maintained at zero.

 Enter a width in electron volts into the text box, or use the spin buttons to increase or decrease the width by 5 eV.
 The slit is set to this width regardless of whether it is inserted or not.